soren42/BungieNetPlatform/wiki-docs/v2/schemas/GroupsV2-GroupV2ClanInfo.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
 This contract contains clan-specific group information.
 It does not include any investment data.

 ## Schema
 * **Schema Type:** Class
+* **Type:** object

 ## Properties
 Name | Type | Description